rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

    receiving temperature from a sensor connected via a Grove* Cable plugged into a Grove Base Shield.

+* Sound and vibration sensors recognize when laundry is done, and sends an SMS text with the length of the wash or dry cycle.

 * <a target="_blank" href="https://www.hackster.io/martinkronberg/twitter-dogs-2-electric-woofaloo-24aec0">
    "Twitter dogs"</a> Hackster.io